Exo-TiC/ExoTiC-UVIS/docs/source/views/quick_start.rst

 2. Set up a run directory
 -------------------------

 We recommend keeping your G280 data reduction projects separate for ease of navigation.
-For this quickstart, let's create a directory for the observations of HAT-P-41B from visit 01 of HST-GO 15288 (PI: David Sing):
+For this quick start, let's create a directory for the observations of HAT-P-41B from visit 01 of HST-GO 15288 (PI: David Sing):

 .. code-block:: bash

   mkdir /User/hustle-tools_demo/
   cd /User/hustle-tools_demo/

 The :code:`HUSTLE-tools` pipeline is operated by reading in .hustle configuration files to a high-level wrapper function, :code:`hustle_tools.run_pipeline()`.
 To run :code:`HUSTLE-tools` in our new run directory, we'll need to create a folder for the configuration files, and a script to run :code:`hustle_tools.run_pipeline()` with.
-Let's call our configuration file folder :code:`/User/hustle-tools_demo/configs`, and our pipeline script :code:`/User/hustle-tools_demo/run_pipeline.py`.
+Let's call our configuration file folder :code:`/User/hustle-tools_demo/configs/`, and our pipeline script :code:`/User/hustle-tools_demo/run_pipeline.py`.

 2.1.
 Create the pipeline wrapper script
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~